 Track mode icons - The following icons will appear on all components of an Audio track or Instrument track groups:

-Instrument track - Choose a plugin instrument to associate with the track.
-This will link all components in the signal chain, from the Instrument Channel, Playlist Track (including a default Pattern) through to a Mixer track.
-Changes to the name, icon or color of any member (excluding the Pattern) will ripple throughout the chain.
+Instrument track - An instrument track is defined when a Channel Instrument is linked to a Playlist Track.
+Drop plugins on the Playlist Track header OR Right-click a Playlist Track header and choose a plugin instrument to associate with the track.
+This will link the Instrument Channel, Playlist Track (including a default Pattern) through to a Mixer track.
+Changes to the name, icon or color of any member (excluding the Pattern) will ripple throughout the group.
 The Playlist Track will be locked to the auto-created Pattern (although you can manually add other Clips).
-Alternatively: Create Instrument Tracks by dropping a Instrument on a Playlist Track.
-Hold Shift to stop the plugin opening on drag-and-drop.

-NOTE: Deleting the Channel or Playlist Track will give an option to delete everything associated with the Instrument.
+- Deleting - If you delete the Channel or Playlist Track there will be an option to delete everything associated with the Instrument.

 - Performance settings - Performance mode must be selected for these to be available.